HomeTop HeadlinesMelania's Popularity Ratings Shock Pollsters

 Melania’s Popularity Ratings Shock Pollsters

-First Lady Melania Trump ranked second-to-last in a new popularity survey of recent first ladies, while her husband’s 2016 opponent, Hillary Clinton, secured the lowest position and became the nation’s least favored, according to a YouGov poll released this week.
+First Lady Melania Trump ranked second-to-last in a new popularity survey of recent first ladies, while her husband’s 2016 opponent, Hillary Clinton, secured the lowest position and became the nation’s least favored, according to a recent YouGov poll.

 The poll asked 2,255 Americans earlier this month to rate the 11 most recent first ladies on a scale ranging from “outstanding” to “poor.”
 The responses revealed a stark assessment of the current first lady’s public standing.